‘Fox & Friends’ Host Brian Kilmeade Rushes to Spin Away Boos as Ivanka Trump Emerges for U.K. Presser

 The president’s favorite morning show dutifully came to the Trump daughter’s rescue as a British crowd seemingly booed her and John Bolton.

-Fox & Friends co-host Brian Kilmeade went into full spin mode Tuesday when presidential daughter Ivanka Trump was seemingly greeted with loud boos and jeers as she arrived for her father’s joint press conference with outgoing Prime Minister Theresa May.
+Fox & Friends co-host Brian Kilmeade went into full spin mode Tuesday when presidential daughter Ivanka Trump was seemingly greeted with loud boos and jeers in London as she arrived for her father’s joint press conference with outgoing British Prime Minister Theresa May.

 “That is not what is happening,” he huffed.
 “That is not the focus.”